A Closest Point Method for PDEs on Manifolds with Interior Boundary Conditions for Geometry Processing: Limitations and Future Work

 \subsubsection{Smoothness of $\S$ and $\C$}

-Most CPM work and theory is based on $C^2$-smooth surfaces.
-However, WENO interpolation has been used to improve the grid-based CPM (i.e., the form used in this paper) for nonsmooth surfaces (e.g., surfaces with sharp features) \cite{Macdonald2008, Auer2012}. \citet{cheung2015localized} used duplicated DOFs (similar to the current work) near the sharp feature with an RBF discretization of CPM.
-However, RBF discretizations can suffer from ill-conditioned linear systems.
+Most CPM work and theory is based on smooth manifolds.
+However, WENO interpolation has been used to improve the grid-based CPM (i.e., the form used in this paper) for nonsmooth surfaces (e.g., surfaces with sharp features) \cite{Macdonald2008, Auer2012}. \citet{cheung2015localized} used duplicated DOFs (similar to the current work) near the sharp feature with a radial-basis function discretization of CPM.
+However, such discretizations can suffer from ill-conditioned linear systems.
 Therefore, it would be interesting to instead explore altering stencils (similar to our IBC approach) for the grid-based CPM near sharp features to use data from the ``best side'' of the sharp feature.
 In this context, the BC curve $\C$ would instead be the sharp feature and the PDE is still imposed on $\C$ instead of a BC.

-The theoretical restriction of $C^2$ smoothness also applies to the curve $\C$.
+The theoretical restriction of smoothness also applies to the curve $\C$.
 Therefore, our IBC approach is theoretically restricted to curves without kinks or intersections.
 In practice, we are still able to obtain the expected result when $\C$ has sharp features or intersections, e.g., Figure~\ref{fig:teaser} (a) involves many intersecting curves (in the band of the headdress) that also create sharp corners.
-Theoretical understanding of what CPM does near sharp features and intersections is interesting future work.\\
+Similarly CPM gives expected results in practice for mixed-codimensional objects as seen in Figure~\ref{fig:mixed-codim-diff-curves} where sharp features are present when differing codimensional pieces meet (one does however observe a decrease in the empirical convergence order).
+The development of a sound theoretical understanding of CPM's behaviour near sharp features and intersections is interesting future work.\\

-CPM offers an exciting, unified framework for surface PDEs on ``black box'' closest point surfaces, which we have extended with accurate interior BCs.
-The discussion above has outlined a partial roadmap of CPM's significant untapped potential; we hope that others in the computer graphics community join us in exploring it.
+CPM offers an exciting, unified framework for manifold PDEs on ``black box'' closest point representations, which we have extended with accurate interior BCs.
+Above, we have outlined a partial roadmap of CPM's significant untapped potential; we hope that others in the computer graphics community will join us in exploring it.